-- A stockbroker is your access to markets, so make sure you choose a broker that matches your requirements, and services well.
+- A stockbroker is your market access, so choose a broker that matches your requirements.

-- A stockbroker provides you with a trading account which is used for all market-related transactions (buying and selling of financial instruments like shares)
+- A stockbroker provides you with a trading account that is used for all market-related transactions (buying and selling of financial instruments like shares)

-- A Depository is a corporate entity which holds the shares in electronic form, against your name, in your account.
+- A Depository is a corporate entity that holds the shares electronically in your name in your account.
 Your account with the depository is called the ‘DEMAT’ account.

 - There are only two depositories in India – NSDL and CDSL.

-- To open a DEMAT account with one of the depositaries, you need to liaison with a Depository Participant (DP).
+- To open a DEMAT account with one of the depositaries, you must liaise with a Depository Participant (DP).
 A DP functions as an agent to the Depository

-- A clearing corporation works towards clearing and settling of trades executed by you.
+- A clearing corporation works towards clearing and settling trades executed by you.